karolinespohn/Notes/README.md

 - This is a collection of my 3rd semester Uni notes at TUM
 - They look nicer in Obsidian
+- If you find any mistakes, you're welcome to open an issue and I'll fix it
 ## Structure
 - There's a folder for each subject
 - In each of these, you can find a file with the title of the course